This page on Modafinil is currently marked as in-progress. We are still compiling research.

-An increase in reaction time is noted in both healthy and normal persons as well as those undergoing either drug addiction or sleep deprivation.
-This may be related to... show
+An improvement in reaction time (decrease) is noted in both healthy and normal persons as well as those undergoing either drug addiction or sleep deprivation.
+This may... show

 Fatigue is notably reduced with modafinil supplementation, particularly during instances of sleep deprivation or hypersomnia.

 |C||ADHD in Children|

 Modafinil appears to be able to reduce symptoms of ADHD in children when taken as a daily preventative at the lowest active dose